centrica-engineering/nucleus-docs/docs/patterns/journeys.md

 It is ideal for summarising a series of customer responses.
 In addition to the label and data, a link can be used to allow navigation back to the relevant section.

+## Navigational items

+To ensure coherence with the functional journeys of services, it's recommended to maintain navigational elements in journeys.
+This enables customers who may have entered the wrong journey to easily find and select the correct one.

 ## Supporting pages for journeys

 We have a growing number of page types that have been researched and developed across multiple teams.